ikonius/mpeg7/README.md

 ## Development

-This extension is currently under continuous development in alpha version 2.0a (unstable).
+This extension is currently under continuous development in beta version 2.0b (stable).